echronos/echronos/components/task/docs.md

 ### Task and System Structure

 In general, a CPU executes a stream of instructions that modify internal state (registers and memory) and control external devices.
-The challenge for an application developer is to work out which instructions should be executed to obtain the desired application behaviour.
+The challenge for an application developer is to work out which instructions should be executed to obtain the desired application behavior.

 For systems with simple requirements this can be easily achieved with a single big-loop design.
 However as the inherent complexity of requirements increases, a single big-loop becomes too complicated to effectively develop, reason about, or debug.